-- 1. Ask participants to look over the Handout 2 and fill out the "Your Turn" box for a particular mental health career they are interested in either becoming or just learning more about. - 2.
-Ask each participant to share back their responses. - 3.
-Ask participants to brainstorm what types of settings substance abuse counselors work in and be sure to include their responses on chart paper(typical responses include: drug treatment/rehab facilities, non-profit organizations, SBHCs, county AOD programs, hospitals.) - 4.
-Next, ask participants read over and fill out the Handout 3. - 5.
-Discussion: - a.
-What was one question that you would like to ask a Substance Use Counselor? - b.
-What do you think would be interesting to know about their career/educational pathway?
+- 1. Ask participants to look over the handout Substance Abuse Counselor Profession Description and fill out the "Your Turn" box for a particular mental health career they are interested in either becoming or just learning more about. - 2.
+Ask each participant to share back their responses. - Ask participants to brainstorm what types of settings substance abuse counselors work in and be sure to include their responses on chart paper(typical responses include: drug treatment/rehab facilities, non-profit organizations, SBHCs, county AOD programs, hospitals.) - 4.
+Next, ask participants read over and fill out the handout Substance Use Counselor Interview Questions.